sanyam5/arc-pytorch/README.md

 ```
 python train.py --cuda
 ```
-Let it train until the accuracy rises to at least 80%
+Let it train until the accuracy rises to at least 80%.
+Early stopping is not implemented yet.
+You will have to manually kill the process.

 #### Visualize
 ```